 The agent-based inventory collection process is the easiest method of inventory collection.
 In this fully-automated method, FlexNet Manager Suite adopts each of the Oracle servers by installing and configuring a copy of FlexNet inventory agent on it.
 The ndtrack finds and parses the tnsnames.ora file to get the SID (a database identifier) for each Oracle service running on the adopted Oracle server.
+If tnsnames.ora is not found, the ndtrack gets the SID for the Oracle service through the oratab file.
 Once installed locally on the Oracle server, FlexNet inventory agent collects discovery and inventory information using one of the following methods:

-- On Windows, it runs using the NT_Authority\SYSTEM and relies on Windows authentication to connect to Oracle service.
-The ndtrack can collect inventory only if the property SQLNet.AUTHENTICATION_SERVICES is set to (NTS) in the sqlnet.ora file (located in the ORACLE_HOME \network\admin folder). - On UNIX, it uses a local account that has ssh privileges.
+- On Windows, it runs using the NT\Authority\SYSTEM and relies on Windows authentication to connect to Oracle service.
+The ndtrack can collect inventory only if the property SQLNet.AUTHENTICATION\SERVICES is set to (NTS) in the sqlnet.ora file (located in the ORACLE\HOME \network\admin folder). - On UNIX, for the adoption process, a local account that has ssh privileges is required.
 This account must be registered this account in the secure Password Store on the appropriate inventory beacon.
 After adoption, the FlexNet inventory agent runs with sudo privileges and impersonates (pretends to be) one of the accounts in the dba Oracle database group to collect discovery and inventory.
+You can also configure the agent to run as a specific non-Sysdba user by setting OracleInventoryAsSysdba parameter of the ndtrack to False, and configuring the desired non-Sysdba user through the OracleInventoryUser parameter in the config.ini file.
+For more information, see Appendix D Inventory Collection Through ndtrack With a Specific DBA on page 113.